SIM-Only Mobile Phone Plans

 Essentially, if you’re happy with your current phone and want to save on your phone bill, SIM-only plans are worth looking into.
 You’ll need to make a few decisions on whether you want a prepaid or postpaid SIM-only plans, how much data you’ll need, if you want to go month-to-month or sign up on a 12-month plan.

 You’ll also find that there are more telcos to choose from when going with a SIM-only plan.
-While Telstra, Optus and Vodafone all have SIM-Only plans Mobile Virtual Network Operators (MVNOs) are the smaller operators using the Telstra, Vodafone and Optus networks to provide services.
-Many of these smaller telcos tend to offer cheaper phone plans than the big three, although you typically won’t get the same perks such as data-free entertainment streaming or unlimited data.
+While Telstra, Optus and Vodafone all have SIM-Only plans Mobile Virtual Network Operators (MVNOs) are the smaller operators using the Telstra network, Vodafone network or Optus network to provide services.
+Many of these smaller telcos tend to offer cheaper phone plans than the big three, although you typically won’t get the same perks such as data-free entertainment streaming, entertainment subscriptions or unlimited data.

 Prepaid SIM-Only Plans

-If you like to pay in advance, and don’t want the worry of potential overages, prepaid plans are your best bet.
+If you like to pay in advance, and don’t want the worry of paying for excess data use, prepaid plans are your best bet.
 You’ll pay for a set number of inclusions or credit each billing period (usually 28, 30, or 35 days); once this is exceeded, you’ll need to manually recharge before you can call, text or use data.
 Some telcos do allow you to set up auto recharge for prepaid plans.

-Prepaid mobile phone plans can be every bit as competitive as postpaid options, and brands such as Boost Mobile, Amaysim, OVO, Catch Connect and Yomojo can offer great deals.
-You’ll also find great value in supermarket mobile brands, such as ALDI Mobile.
+Prepaid mobile phone plans can be every bit as competitive as postpaid options, and brands such as Boost Mobile, Amaysim, Catch Connect and Yomojo can offer great deals.
+You’ll also find great value in supermarket mobile brands, such as Woolworths Mobile or ALDI Mobile.
 The below table includes links to referral partners.

 12-Month SIM-Only Plans